 Get yourself a backpack leaf blower and remove that debris off your lawn to make space for the slow release organic nitrogen fertilizer.

 You could use a rake, but do you want to risk disturbing your soon-to-be-fertilized soil?
 Plus, the blower will speed the lawn cleaning process up.

 Mow It Short

-Fertilizer won’t save an overgrown lawn that is already sprouting unhealthy grass.
-Mow your lawn short—leave maybe an inch of grass sprouting—and properly dispose of the lawn cuttings.
+Purely organic lawn food won’t save an overgrown lawn that is already sprouting unwanted weeds.
+Mow your lawn short—leave maybe an inch of grass sprouting—and properly dispose of the grass clippings.

-Apply a gentle weed killer and pre-emergent to rid yourself of garden growth pests and potential crabgrass.
+Apply a gentle weed killer and pre-emergent to rid yourself of garden growth pests, weed growth and potential crabgrass.

 Once you’ve applied the weed killer and re-emergent treatment successfully, reseed your lawn.
 Consider using organic grass seed for this.

 This step is best done in fall, so your new grass will germinate and sprout in time for summer.